Jacobi relations on naturally reductive homogeneous spaces: Jacobi Relations on Riemannian Manifolds

+In Section \ref{se:SP} we will draw the same conclusion, however, this time starting from the list of $7$--dimensional simply connected naturally reductive spaces given in \cite{St3}.
+Here, we can rule out all total spaces of naturally reductive $\S^1$--fiber bundles over $6$--dimensional compact base spaces.
+Moreover, we will show that the naturally reductive quotients $\Sp(\,2\,)\,\times\,\Sp(\,1\,)\,/\,\Sp(\,1\,)\,\times\,\Sp(\,1\,)$ and $\SU(\,3\,)\,\times\,\SO(\,3\,)\,/\,\U(\,2\,)$ do not contain more examples than those already known.
+Thus, we stay again with the previously mentioned four standard normal homogeneous spaces.
+Principally, it is also possible to decide by direct calculations whether or not the torsion form of a given naturally reductive space is a generalized vector cross product.
+In Appendix \ref{se:N11} we will give these calculations for the Wilking quotient and show that, in fact, only for the standard normal space $V_3$ the torsion form is a generalized vector cross product.

+Quite differently, the torsion forms of $\hat \MM^n(\,\kappa,\,r\,)$ and $\hat \MM^n(\,0,\,\frac{1}{c^2}\,)$ are clearly not generalized vector cross products unless $n \,=\, 1$.
+Here, the Jacobi relation from Theorem \ref{th:JR} is not linear, which makes the existence of a linear Jacobi relation less obvious; it is only explained by the fact that certain components of $\K_0(\,X\,)$ vanish in a decomposition of $\End^{\mathrm{sym}}T_pM$ with respect to $\tau_X\star$, see Proposition \ref{p:EXIST_LJR}.
+Regarding the minimality of the Jacobi relations from Theorem \ref{th:LJR}, for \eqref{eq:LJR_BS} and \eqref{eq:LJR_NP} this follows immediately from Proposition \ref{p:LJR_STRUK}.
+In order to see the minimality of \eqref{eq:LJR_NK}, however, we need several characterizations of the nearly K\"ahler round sphere $\S^6$, see Proposition \ref{p:CHSC}.
+These loosely gathered arguments are implemented in the proof of Theorem \ref{th:LJR}, which can be found at the end of Section \ref{se:th:LJR}.
+In Section~\ref{se:EX} we will compare our results with the sporadic examples of linear Jacobi relations observed before, cf.~\cite{Ar,AAN,Gon,GN,MNT,NT} including a discussion of the $3$--dimensional case.

-We know of no other examples of naturally reductive spaces with linear Jacobi relations in dimensions at least four which were not covered by Theorem \ref{th:LJR}.
-Interestingly in \cite{GoNa} it was shown that the same Jacobi relation \eqref{eq:LJR_NK} also holds on the generalized Heisenberg group $\NM^6$ known as Kaplan's Example of a \textsc{g.o.}--space which is not naturally reductive cf.~\cite{Kap}.
-The results of \cite{AAN} suggest that also on \textsc{g.o.}--spaces linear Jacobi relations are quite rare.
+We know of no other examples of non--symmetric \textsc{g.o.}--spaces with linear Jacobi relations which were not covered by Theorem \ref{th:LJR}.
+In \cite{AN} it is claimed that the same Jacobi relation \eqref{eq:LJR_NK} also holds on the generalized Heisenberg group $\NM^6$ with its canonical metric of type H, cf. \cite{Kap}.
+However, one easily sees that the calculations from \cite{AN} contain an error.
+In a forthcoming paper we will show that there does not exist a linear Jacobi relation on $\NM^6$, cf. \cite{JW2}.

-Acknowledgments:\ \ \ We would like to thank A.~Naveira for drawing our attention to the concept of Jacobi relations.
-Also we are grateful to R.~Storm for explaining his results to us and to S.~Noshari for helpful comments on an earlier version of this article.